Neneanuj/Data_Extraction_Platform/README.md

 * Upload a PDF file or enter a webpage URL in the Streamlit app.
 * The API processes the document and returns standardized Markdown output.
 * Extracted content is stored in AWS S3 (if enabled).

 ---

+## **📌 Expected Outcomes**

+* A functional AI-powered document processing system for extracting and standardizing data.
+* A working API & Streamlit app that allow users to process PDFs & webpages.
+* A performance comparison between open-source and enterprise extraction tools.
+* A fully documented project with findings, code, and usage guidelines.

+---